KrisGray/gdprconsent/README.md

 [![Build Status](https://travis-ci.org/KrisGray/gdprconsent.svg)](https://travis-ci.org/KrisGray/gdprconsent)
 ## What is GDPR Consent?

-[GDPR]() is a lightweight JavaScript plugin based on [Cookie Consent](https://cookieconsent.insites.com/) for alerting users about the privacy policy and the use of cookies within the website.
+[GDPR consent](https://krisgray.github.io/gdprconsent) is a lightweight JavaScript plugin based on [Cookie Consent](https://cookieconsent.insites.com/) for alerting users about the privacy policy and the use of cookies within the website.

 It is designed to help you comply with the EU Cookie Law and the GDPR.